 The submission continued: “Meaningful use of MyHealth Record relates to safety, quality, communication and healthcare outcomes – not data collection.
 Characterising myHealth Record as a data source rather than a tool to support clinical practice is of concern to GPs, who will be the primary users of the system (…).”

 All in all I’m becoming less and less optimistic about the future of the national e-health database, and it seems I’m not the only one.
-There are many alternatives but sadly the government is pushing ahead and, whether it does so on purpose or not, the project is rapidly getting closer to the edge of that big, overhanging cliff.
+There are many alternatives but sadly the government is pushing ahead and, whether it does so on purpose or not, it seems the project is sadly getting closer to the edge of that big, overhanging cliff.
 The analogy with lemmings comes to mind.

 It went something like this: “We want to gain feedback from GPs about how we can get you to use the eHealth.
 This is how we’re going to do it; we’ve already organised training and we’re kicking off after the Christmas break.
 But before we start this session you must know that we cannot consider other options or timeframes.”